michaelpq/michaelpq.github.io/manuals/archlinux/installation-2/installation/index.markdown

     syslinux-install_update -iam

+It may be worth checking if the boot flag is already set for the partition holding /boot/.
+If it is already set, the -a switch would just cause the previous command to fail without doing the important -m phase to install the MBR.
+In this case, just using -i and -m, without -a is fine.

 Note that in the case of a proxy environment, wget might be necessary to fetch the packages you need.
 You need to launch that before entering in arch-chroot mode.